nexentaedge/nexentaedge.github.io/src/docs/docker-installation.md

 ### Step 1: Setting up Replicast network for 3-node cluster
 Follow same networking configuration for all the 3 nodes as described in "single-node" example above.
 Make sure that networking interfaces are all configured with Jumbo and accessible in isolated VLAN (physical or emulated).

-### Step 2: Prepare nesetup.json file, raw disks and set optimal host sysctl parameters
+### Step 2: Prepare nesetup.json file, raw disks and set optimal host sysctl parameters for 3-node cluster
 Follow same disk configuration for all the 3 nodes as described in "single-node" example above with following differences and additional stps:

 * you will need to use and edit [nesetup.json](https://github.com/Nexenta/nedge-dev/blob/master/conf/default/nesetup.json) - [download](https://raw.githubusercontent.com/Nexenta/nedge-dev/master/conf/default/nesetup.json) from "default" profile.
 Or use appropriate profile to enable SSD cache/journaling for high-performance hybrid configuration.
 Consider to use throughput profile if your use case is mostly large objects / files